marckean/azure-docs/articles/site-recovery/azure-to-azure-how-to-reprotect.md

 # Reprotect failed over Azure VMs to the primary region

 When you [fail over](site-recovery-failover.md) Azure VMs from one region to another using [Azure Site Recovery](site-recovery-overview.md), the VMs boot up in the secondary region, in an unprotected state.
-If fail back the VMs to the primary region, you need to do the following:
+In order to fail back the VMs to the primary region, you need to do the following:

 - Reprotect the VMs in the secondary region, so that they start to replicate to the primary region.
 - After reprotection completes and the VMs are replicating, you can fail them over from the secondary to primary region.